Pipeline developer pleads no contest in pollution cases

 Dallas-based Energy Transfer Operating agreed to independent testing of homeowners' water and promised to remediate contamination in a settlement of two separate criminal cases brought by the Pennsylvania attorney general.
 Under a plea deal, the company will also pay $10 million to restore watersheds and streams along the route of its Mariner East pipeline network.

-A judge heard and approved the plea at a hearing in Harrisburg on Friday.

-The company’s Mariner East 1, Mariner East 2 and Mariner East 2X pipelines are designed to carry propane, ethane and butane from the Marcellus and Utica Shale gas fields to a refinery processing center and export terminal in Marcus Hook, a suburb of Philadelphia.
+The company’s Mariner East 1, Mariner East 2 and Mariner East 2X pipelines carry propane, ethane and butane from the Marcellus and Utica shale gas fields to a refinery processing center and export terminal in Marcus Hook, a suburb of Philadelphia.
 Construction wrapped in February.

 Mariner East has been one of the most penalized projects in state history.
-The owner has racked up tens of millions of dollars in civil penalties and state regulators repeatedly have halted construction over environmental contamination.
+The owner has racked up tens of millions of dollars in civil penalties, and state regulators repeatedly halted construction over contamination.

-The attorney general stepped in last October, charging Energy Transfer with illegally releasing industrial waste at 22 sites in 11 counties and willfully failing to report spills to state environmental regulators.
-The company fouled the drinking water of at least 150 families statewide, prosecutors have said.
+The attorney general stepped in last October, charging Energy Transfer with releasing industrial waste at 22 sites in 11 counties and failing to report spills to regulators.
+The company fouled the drinking water of at least 150 families, prosecutors have said.

-Under the plea agreement, residents who live near the pipeline and have private water are entitled to request independent testing.
-More than 800 residents along the pipelines’ route have been notified of the availability of the testing, and residents have until Aug.
+Under the plea agreement, residents who live near the pipeline and have private water can request independent testing.
+More than 800 residents along the pipelines’ route have been notified of the testing, and residents have until Aug.
 19 to sign up.

+Residents were wary of the plea deal, given their fraught history with Sunoco Pipeline LP, the Energy Transfer subsidiary that operates Mariner East.

+“I'm hopeful, but knowing Sunoco’s track record, I am skeptical,” said Karen Katz, of Edgmont Township in Delaware County.
+She said Sunoco strong-armed residents into signing agreements to allow the pipeline, tore up the neighborhood during construction, and fouled the aquifer.
+She said she still does not drink her well water.

+“How do you take contaminated aquifers and un-contaminate them?
+How many years does that take?”
+Katz said.

-Though Energy Transfer’s state permits already require it to fix the damage its pipeline construction caused to waterways and residents’ water supplies, prosecutors said the plea deal goes a step further by requiring the company to submit to independent water testing by geologists picked by the attorney general’s office.
-Previously, Energy Transfer itself had been testing residents’ water in response to complaints.
+Energy Transfer's state permits already require it to fix the damage its pipeline construction caused.
+But prosecutors said the plea deal goes a step further by requiring the company to submit to water testing by geologists picked by the attorney general’s office.
+Previously, Energy Transfer itself had been testing water.

-The company must abide by the independent experts’ recommendations on how to restore the fouled water, which could include treatment systems or new water wells.
+The company must abide by the independent experts’ recommendations on how to restore the fouled water, prosecutors said.

 Another part of the plea deal requires Energy Transfer to pay $10 million to address contamination of groundwater and streams.